|

 in Religion from the University of Iowa in 1975 and

-an M.A. in Biblical Studies from Trinity Divinity School
+an M.A. in Biblical Studies from Trinity International

 He is the author of eight books.